lab1092/blender-manual_ja/manual/game_engine/logic/editor.rst

    Links can be created between logic bricks belonging to different objects.

-   To delete a link between two nodes, :kbd:`Lmb` drag between the two nodes.
+   To delete a link between two nodes, :kbd:`LMB` drag between the two nodes.

 4) Sensor Area